Tiramisu-Compiler/tiramisu/README.md

 There are several ways to acquire Tiramisu:
 1) From [spack](https://packages.spack.io/package.html?name=tiramisu).
-2) From sources with system package managers for dependencies.
+2) From source, but using system package managers for dependencies.
 3) Purely from source, manually building all dependencies.

-The second two only differ in how they setup the dependenies.
+The second two only differ only in how they setup the dependenies.
 ##### Building with spack

 Install spack and then run: